 So for this particular project I’ve decided to simply engage in communities that appreciate the positive vibes that we’d like to share.
 We’ve already thrown two events in Brooklyn and Harlem for Seniors and we are headed back to benefit Teachers.
 Plus we are reaching out through other forms of engagement like the Milbank Center and Harlem Grown in order to spread good will and grow the community.

 If people believe in our product and our outreach, hopefully they’ll also buy a few things along the way.
 The more they buy, the more outreach we can deliver.
 It’s like a church without the religion or a co-op without the food.
 The community simply needs to show up and support us as we support them.

 And if we run out of money in six months, that’s cool, too.
 I’m easy.
 We will have thrown some great parties and helped a few people along the way.
 I’ve already gotten the opportunity to build with my new friends in the running community, the world of STEM and the Native American community — three worlds that have greatly affected my life.
 And my business portfolio is strategically diverse so I have other projects that follow the standard path of pure capitalism.

 But I’d like for Ninety Nine Products to be different.
 Like the Green Bay Packers — owned by the community.

 I hope Ninety Nine Products is a success.
 I hope our team is asking all of the right questions and solving all of the necessary problems that help teachers and veterans and doctors and any other people who help people.
 I hope you remember Ninety Nine Products because you’ve read it 10 times in this article.

-So if you need a good running shoe AND you want to support a teacher, grab the Point and tell a friend.
+So if you need a good running shoe AND you want to support a teacher or health care worker or a journalist, grab the Point and tell a friend.